 Trains have been used to transport people, goods and resources for 200 years.
 Today, the world’s railways are facing a fundamental shift from traditional operating methods to a connected, data-driven and customer-centric approach, optimising operations, improving safety and enhancing comfort.
 Technology plays a key role in shaping the future of the rail industry.

-Five trends on the future of rail that will be with us in 2023 and in the years to come:
+Five trends on the future of rail that will be with us in the next years:

 Automation is one of the most important trends that will shape the rail industry in the future.
 One aspect of this is autonomous driving: The use of driverless trains is already taking place in local transport in many countries.
 In Hamburg, for example, the Digital S-Bahn has been commuting since September 2022; in France, metros are already running autonomously in five cities.
 Test projects are currently still underway in long-distance and freight transport.
 For example, East Japan Railway (JR East) has already sent the first driverless Shinkansen on a fully automated test run at the end of 2021.